tsilicani/wordpress-on-fly-io/README.md

 # wordpress-on-fly-io
-Running Wordpress on fly.io with Maria DB
+Running Wordpress on fly.io with MySQL